-Below are some downloadable real estate reports with information about buying a home or cottage.
+Below are some downloadable real estate reports about buying a home or cottage.
 Although these reports provide some general information to get you started, every buyer and situation is unique.
-So your best option is to contact Jim Marshall to discuss your personal real estate goals and your property search criteria for your Parry Sound or Cottage Country property.
+So your best option is to contact Team Marshall to discuss your personal real estate goals and your property search criteria for your Parry Sound or Cottage Country property.

 8 Mistakes to Avoid When Buying a Home

-You’ve been saving for awhile, weighing your options, looking around casually.
+You’ve been saving for a while, weighing your options, looking around casually.
 Now you’ve finally decided to do it – you’re ready to buy a house.
-The process of buying a new home can be incredibly exciting, yet stressful, all at once.
+Buying a new home can be incredibly exciting yet stressful all at once.
 Where do you start?

 Buy or Sell First?